KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

     a. view Sponsorships
     b. view driver stats
     c. view bank account
+    d. see found opponents stats
+        this shows the opponents stats.
+Outdated stats will be shown as such.
 As the manager you don't control the car or crew during the race.
 Your driver will placed if based on the amount of stats they have that are bigger than their opponents.
 If you lose a race you have a chance of losing a sponser.